JulioArgudo/JulioChaos-modules/README.md

 > dy/dt = c2·(x-y+z) <br/>
 > dz/dt = -c3·y

-These ecuations are solved using Euler's method, aproximating each increment with a straight line, and scaling the increment by sample with the parameter "Rate".
+These ecuations are solved using Euler's method, aproximating each increment with a straight line, and scaling the increment by sample with the parameter **Rate**.
 This parameter has an effect similar to a "frecuency" or "pitch" parameter in periodic oscillators.
+The button **HF/LF** changes the range of the **Rate** knob and CV modulation input between high frecuency and low frecuency.

-The other three knobs P1, P2 and P3, are mapped to the values of the ecuations constans m0, m1, C1, C2 and C3.
+The other three knobs P1, P2 and P3, are mapped to the values of the ecuations constans **m0**, **m1**, **c1**, **c2** and **c3**.
 These parameters have unpredictable effects on the generated signal due to its chaotic nature.

+Since the ecuations are 3-dimensional, each point has 3 independent components, each mapped to one of the three outputs **X**, **Y** and **Z**.